 There are two different things you want to take care of in your life: Taking care of your new, fragile good habits and working on removing the deep-rooted bad habits.
 To make this a bit easier, here are some that I took from the book “Atomic Habits” by James Clear (highly recommend it!), combined with some examples of habits from my life.

-Let’s start with some hacks on how to grow new habits:
+Let’s start with 4 simple steps on how to grow new habits:

-In order to find out where you can implement your new habits you should at first make a list of all your already existing patterns.
+To find out where you can implement your new habits you should first make a list of all your already existing patterns.
 These could be as trivial as “I go to the toilet after I wake up” or “I check my phone at 7 a.m.”

 This is also a good opportunity to notice the bad habits that you want to change.
 To determine if it’s a good or bad habit, ask yourself: “Does this behavior help me become the type of person I want to be?”